 This pad offers a contrast to the previously listed product.
 This pad remains lightweight with big reductions in price and thickness.

 Rather than being inflatable, this pad is made from more traditional material.
 The material used is foam in an egg crate mold.
 Foam on the bottom of the pad is thicker for the sake of durability.
 Foam on the top is softer for comfort.

 This pad is thinner than other options, which may lead to it being less comfortable.
 But it is still a good lightweight option.

-- 2" THICK SLEEP SUPPORT!
-YOU WILL LOVE THIS SLEEPING PAD!
-Want to sleep comfortably anywhere?
-No need...
+- 2" THICK SLEEP SUPPORT - Want to sleep comfortably anywhere?
+Then you will love this sleeping pad!...

-- WEIGHS ONLY [14.5 OZ] AND PACKS DOWN TO THE SIZE OF THIN WATER BOTTLE - PERFECT FOR A BACKPACKING...
+- WEIGHS ONLY 14 OZ AND PACKS DOWN TO THE SIZE OF THIN WATER BOTTLE - perfect sleeping pad to...

 The Sleepingo camping sleeping pad is an Amazon Choice bestseller and it’s easy to see why.
 It’s sleek, compact, and super comfortable; especially beneficial for camping seniors.